Myths To Be Broken

 Water dries your hair out

 Water is the number one moisturizer.
 Our kinks and curls love water.
 Many people are under the impression that water makes your dryer, but it saturates our curls.
 If your hair becomes dry after using water that is most likely because you have low porosity hair.
-Porosity is our hair’s ability to absorb moisture, and when you have low porosity hair, it means that it is more difficult for your hair to intake moisture.
+Porosity is our hair’s ability to absorb moisture.
+When you have low porosity hair, it means that it is more difficult for your hair to intake moisture.
 Our hair loves water even though it is harder for our strands to retain moisture.

 The slightest bit of heat will fry your hair